Linear Price Down 12% Over Last Week (LINA)

-Linear (CURRENCY:LINA) traded 0.8% lower against the US dollar during the one day period ending at 14:00 PM ET on September 27th.
-One Linear coin can currently be purchased for $0.0346 or 0.00000080 BTC on popular exchanges.
-Linear has a market capitalization of $138.63 million and approximately $20.43 million worth of Linear was traded on exchanges in the last 24 hours.
-In the last week, Linear has traded down 12% against the US dollar.
+Linear (CURRENCY:LINA) traded 0.8% lower against the dollar during the 24 hour period ending at 14:00 PM Eastern on September 27th.
+One Linear coin can now be purchased for approximately $0.0346 or 0.00000080 BTC on popular cryptocurrency exchanges.
+In the last week, Linear has traded 12% lower against the dollar.
+Linear has a market cap of $138.63 million and approximately $20.43 million worth of Linear was traded on exchanges in the last day.

 - Binance USD (BUSD) traded down 0.1% against the dollar and now trades at $1.00 or 0.00002319 BTC.